tetsuo/tetsuo.github.io/articles/cubiclimit.md

 }
 ```

+---

-# Drawing P-161
+## Drawing P-161

-Finally, we end up with a `Drawing` that visually represents Cubic Limit, P-161 in its entirety 🎉
+Finally, we end up with a `Drawing` that visually represents Cubic Limit, P-161 in its entirety.

 ```ts
 const drawP161 = (size: Size, bgColor: Color): D.Drawing => {